horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 **You're an adult with virtually no responsabilities.** It's very unlikely that this situation will occur again in your life.
 Cherish it.
 Party, socialize, travel as the budget permits.
 Do some sowing for the seeds of your new careers.

-**It's the last time you have loads of time to learn theory.**

-- Last time to learn loads of theory.
-After this, it's gonna be hard to read big heavy books in a concentrated manner.
-You're gonna have to stay up to date with tech, and learn more practical stuff.
-- A diploma is a diploma.
-There are still certain advantages - the 16% reduction, can start a PFA, can hold leadership positions in companies / the state.
-There's a whole matter of law around this.
-- 1-2 extra years of experience in a 50 year career isn't worth jack.
-Companies aren't going to take it into consideration anyways, more or less.
-- Most of the cool exciting stuff in CS today: Machine Learning / Deep Learning / AI, Bitcoin, distributed systems, VR etc. require a lot of math, CS, statistics etc. to understand.
-You won't be contributing to these things with what you learn in undergrad, but at least you'll know enough to understand and use them.
-That's an easy differentiator later in the career.
-- You'll most likely be at the bottom of the totem pole.
-Who's gonna be above you?
-Fresh grads, people with experience, everybody else.
-Projects aren't going to be cool, you aren't going to learn as much.
-- Student life is good.
-It's, for most people, a good combination of a lot of rights and no obligations.
-Don't be in a hurry to leave it.
-- The competition is doing it.
-Your peers from other universities are doing it.
-They're gonna come in the workforce knowing a lot more than you.
-- It's free.
-Few countries in the world where this is the case.
-Even in the cases where it's not the ROI is still there.
+**It's the last time you have loads of time to learn theory/the hard stuff.** It's not easy to work through dense books such as [Introduction To Algorithms](https://mitpress.mit.edu/books/introduction-algorithms) or [SICP](https://mitpress.mit.edu/sicp/full-text/book/book.html).
+You need loads of time for these things and university is the perfect place to do it.
+Loads of the exciting and cool stuff happening in techonology today, such as Deep Learning, Bitcoin, NoSQL databases, VR etc. require a fair amount of math to understand.
+While what you learn in a typical undergraduate degree won't land you that job at DeepMind, it will at least allow you to understand and apply these things.

+**A diploma is a diploma.** Even if it's from the [701+ club](http://www.hotnews.ro/stiri-esential-21274757-clasamentul-international-universitatilor-2016-patru-universitati-din-romania-intrat-top-categoria-701.htm).
+There's simply certain employers for whom not having a diploma is going to count as a big red flag.
+Many of the "prestigious" tech companies fall in this camp, when they do lower-level recruiting.
+Many large companies in France, Germany, the nordic countries etc. are also very atuned to such thing.
+Finally, on a more prosaic note, in Romania, as a diploma-holding IT worker you don't pay the 16% income tax everybody else has to pay.<a name="footnote2">[2]</a> That's leaving a lot of money on the table, especially for more senior positions.
+You'll also not be eligible for directorship positions in private or state companies, not be eligible to start PFAs etc.

+** It's free.** The list of countries which offer free college education is quite short.
+Romania is in _really good_ company here, with the likes of Norway, Germany, France, Sweeden, Finland etc. There are also no strings attached.
+No staying in the country for X years, no contributing back to society in any way, in fact.

+** The competition is doing it.** Students in other western countries, India, China, Japan etc. generally don't work during their studies.
+They might TA, do light administrative work, part time work in seasonal industries etc., but nothing as intense as holding a tech job.
+In the long run, they might be the competition.
+Whether directly, as in a [globally distributed workforce](https://en.wikipedia.org/wiki/Distributed_workforce) all vying for the same global pool of jobs, or more indirectly, as Romania not being able to keep it's IT industry up to snuff with the global requirements.
+When outsourcing projects become maintaining machine learning systems rather than more traditional line-of-business applications, since the outsourcers have moved to _The Next Big Thing_, this might be a problem.

-- Work is work.
-It's not all experience and personal growth.
-It's also boring meetings, deadlines, bad colleagues, dependence on coffee, no more coffee, commutes through [this](http://www.hotnews.ro/stiri-administratie_locala-21361934-foto-cauzele-aglomeratiei-infernale-din-metrou-trenurile-nu-mai-fac-fata-intr-oras-paralizat-suprafata-subteran.htm) or [this](http://observator.tv/social/trafic-aglomerat-la-iesirile-din-capitala-trasee-alternative-149882.html).
+**Work is work.** It's not all hands on experience, mentorship from senior colleagues and personal growth.
+It's also boring meetings, deadlines, bad colleagues, dependence on coffee, no more coffee in the building, commutes through [this](http://www.hotnews.ro/stiri-administratie_locala-21361934-foto-cauzele-aglomeratiei-infernale-din-metrou-trenurile-nu-mai-fac-fata-intr-oras-paralizat-suprafata-subteran.htm) or [this](http://observator.tv/social/trafic-aglomerat-la-iesirile-din-capitala-trasee-alternative-149882.html).
+You might end up stuck on a legacy project, where you won't learn anything useful, and worse, you'll learn bad habits which are hard to shake off later.
+Finally, you'll be at the bottom of the totem pole.

-Some Tips For Using Your University Years Wisely
----

-Rule #1 is that you are in charge of your education.

 Some Alternatives
 ---

 Alternatives:
 - Work part time.
 Not that great.
 Things have a way of going to full time.